-Along with the template files, I’ve also included some dummy data (which you can also download below) to import and test out with the design.
+Along with the template files, I’ve also provided some sample data (also available for download below) that you can import and use to test the design.

-In the brief article below, I’ll explain a few of the WordPress features and how you can utilize them within your own themes.
+In the following article, I’ll discuss some of the WordPress features and how you can leverage them in your themes.

 Inside the Header

-Looking into the header.php file, I’ve included a lot of extra metadata and 3rd party scripts.
-You should try to change the author meta tag to match your own name, or the name of your new website.
+Within the header.php file, I’ve added numerous extra metadata and third-party scripts.
+It’s advisable to modify the author meta tag to reflect your name or your website’s name.

-Also I’ve included an external stylesheet link to a Google web font Quando which I’m using in the header text.
+I’ve also incorporated an external stylesheet link to the Google web font Quando, which I utilize for the header text.

-What you should do is create a new menu inside the WP Admin Appearance > Menus.
-Then you should be able to connect that new menu into the “header-menu” found in the template file.
+What you should consider is creating a new menu within the WP Admin under Appearance > Menus.
+Subsequently, you can link this new menu to the “header-menu” located in the template file.

 Custom Theme Functions

-Possibly the most interesting chunk of code you should customize would be inside functions.php.
-This holds all the default theme properties, which include navigation menus and widgetized sidebars.
+One of the most intriguing sections of code to customize is within the functions.php file.
+It contains all the default theme properties, encompassing navigation menus and widgetized sidebars.

-The main sidebar is floating off to the right side for all default layout styles.
-As the screen width becomes smaller eventually this sidebar is hidden and replaced with a responsive sidebar.
-This new mobile-friendly sidebar only contains 2 elements and will display underneath the page content.
+The main sidebar is positioned to the right for all standard layout styles.
+As the screen width decreases, this sidebar becomes hidden and is substituted with a responsive sidebar.
+This new mobile-friendly sidebar comprises only two elements and appears below the page content.

-Also in the archive pages we don’t have a “read more” link by default.
-So I’ve added that into the HTML using a custom WordPress filter.
+Additionally, the archive pages don’t include a “read more” link by default.
+To address this, I’ve incorporated it into the HTML using a custom WordPress filter.

-The bare-responsive theme is simple enough that you can upload the template and start editing files right inside the WordPress admin panel.
-Although you do have the ability to work with the files individually – this is difficult if you don’t have a WordPress blog for testing the changes.
+The “bare-responsive” theme is designed to be straightforward, allowing you to upload the template and begin editing files directly within the WordPress admin panel.
+While you have the option to work with the files individually, this can be challenging without a WordPress blog to test the modifications.

-In the spirit of keeping things simple I’ve limited the theme files to only our bare essentials.
-Also all the responsive mobile CSS codes are located in the same style.css stylesheet.
+Emphasizing simplicity, I’ve restricted the theme files to just the essentials.
+Additionally, all the responsive mobile CSS codes are consolidated in the style.css stylesheet.

-The custom script.js is used for the mobile responsive dropdown navigation panel.
-I feel this is one of the best solutions for the header navigation, and it looks really smooth.
+The custom script.js facilitates the mobile responsive dropdown navigation panel.
+I believe this approach offers an optimal solution for header navigation, resulting in a seamless appearance.

-If you feel the need to customize CSS styles on the mobile menu just be sure to keep the IDs and classes relatable to the jQuery script.
+If you wish to modify the CSS styles of the mobile menu, ensure that you maintain the consistency of the IDs and classes with the jQuery script.

 Download and import this XML file into your WordPress to give it some dummy content.